In this screen, you can configure the general options of TrainYourEars. Keep scrolling for a detailed explanation of each option.

 Please note that only letters and numbers are allowed.

 Reduce it if you want to give more importance to your last results.
-Increase it if you want to know how well you are doing from a longer time.
+Increase it if you want to know how well you are doing for a longer time.

 Changes will affect only after a restart of TrainYourEars.